Slow pitch jigging has spread around the globe like wildfire in the last few years.

 Great selection of Hamachi jigs ideal for slow pitch jigging in 10 to 50 meters

 Slow pitch jigging has achieved tremendous results with all kinds of fish.
-Groupers, cod, snapper, trout and other bottom fish are hard targets for conventional style of jigging.
+Groupers, cod, snapper, trout and other bottom fish are hard targets for a conventional style of jigging.
 But now these delicious fish are dedicated targets with Slow Pitch Jigging.
 But the fun doesn’t stop there, with Dogtooth tuna, yellowtail kings, GT’s, mackerel and other fast moving bullets of the ocean readily nailing slow pitch jigs.

 Slow pitch isn’t just for bottom dwellers, oceanic speedsters can’t help themselves